-Magistrate Costanzo considered the meaning of necessary or desirable in WJM v NRH [2013] QMC 12, referring to his earlier decision in Armour v FAC [2012] QMC 2252.
-His Honour made a number of points about the concept [17]:
+Magistrate Costanzo considered the meaning of necessary or desirable in WJM v NRH [2013] QMC 12, referring to his earlier decision in Armour v FAC [2012] QMC $22^{79}$ .
+His Honour made a number of points about the concept:

-- The test is stated in the alternative so "a court may find it desirable to make an order without finding it necessary for example, where a perpetrator of domestic violence needs to be held accountable.53 A court may find it necessary to make an order without finding it desirable.
+- The test is stated in the alternative so "a court may find it desirable to make an order without finding it necessary for example, where a perpetrator of domestic violence needs to be held accountable.
+A court may find it necessary to make an order without finding it desirable.
 One example may be where a court finds it necessary despite the wishes of an aggrieved who stands opposed to the making of an order." - Giving these terms their plain English meaning, the online Oxford English Dictionary defines: - "Necessary" as "That is needed"; "Needed to be done, achieved, or present; essential"; "Indispensable, vital, essential; requisite.
 Also, with to or for (a person or thing); "Of an action: that needs to be done; that is done in order to achieve the desired result or effect: if necessary; if required by the circumstances"; and "That which is indispensable; a necessary thing: an essential or requisite; - "Desirable" as "Worthy to be desired; to be wished for"; and "That which is desirable; a desirable property or thing". - Whether the court finds it necessary or finds it desirable, the finding must be made in the context that it is either necessary or desirable that the order be made in order to protect the aggrieved with the terms of an order. - The need for protection must be a real one, not some mere speculation or fanciful conjecture. - Need often arises from risk.
-The court needs to assess the risk to the aggrieved and assess whether management of the risk is called for. - The risk of further domestic violence and the need for protection must actually exist.
-There is not stated necessity that the need or the risk be significant or substantial.
-The need for protection must be sufficient to make it necessary or desirable to make the order in all the circumstances.
+The court needs to assess the risk to the aggrieved and assess whether management of the risk is called for.